UK Biobank: from downloading data to extracting variables

 From 2009 - 2014, I worked in the Institute of Biomedical Engineering, in the University of Oxford, where I undertook research into statistical time-series models for providing early warning of deterioration in post-surgery patients.
 From 2007-2009, I was a post-doctoral researcher in the Nuffield Department of Clinical Neurosciences, University of Oxford, where I developed mathematical models and prototype apparatus for measuring the lung function of ICU patients.

-I was awarded a PhD in Statistical Signal Processing in 2007 from UMIST (now the University of Manchester), after completing my BSc and MSc degrees in Electrical Engineering at the Beijing Institute of Technology, China.
+I was awarded a PhD in Statistical Machine Learning in 2007 from UMIST (now the University of Manchester), after completing my BSc and MSc degrees in Electrical Engineering at the Beijing Institute of Technology, China.
 I joined CSM in 2014.

-Joining CSM and then NDPH has been one of the best choices I have made in my life, as I thoroughly enjoy working with the team on epidemiology and other medical studies.
-When I am at home, you can find me practising yoga, making noise on the violin, planting in the garden, or sewing pillowcases for my two boys.
+Joining CSM and then NDPH has been one of the best choices I have made in my life, as I thoroughly enjoy working with the team on epidemiology and other machine learning.
+When I am at home, you can find me painting watercolours, practising yoga, and making noise on the violin.